vlingo-net/xoom-net-uuid/README.md

 License (See LICENSE file for full license)
 -------------------------------------------
-Copyright © 2012-2020 Vaughn Vernon.
+Copyright © 2012-2020 VLINGO LABS.
 All rights reserved.

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL